falconical/DMDEnKF/README.md

 Then hit download data in the popup, and extract the received ILINet.csv file into the folder "ili_applications/data/american_flu" within the dmdenkf project.

 With this step complete, you now have everything you need to run the ILI applications code, and hence all the code used in the DMDEnKF paper.

+It is worth noting that the pre-trained Hankel-DMDEnKF ILI model was too large for githubs free account data limit, so the first time running the ili Hankel-DMDEnKF notebook will require uncommenting of the code labelled "fit Hankel-DMDEnKF".

 ## Example Usage